 You may have a blinking or solid red light on your Hue Dimmer Switch.
 Or orange its hard to tell sometimes.
-To fix an unresponsive dimmer, you will have to do the hard reset.
+To fix an unresponsive dimmer, you will have to do a hard reset.
 All that is needed is to press all 4 buttons at the same time for a few seconds until you see the green light.
-Let go and the LED light should flash green orange a few times and you are done.
+Let go and the LED light should flash green and orange a few times and you are done.

 Waite a few minutes for you hub to recognize the dimmer and you are good to go.

 Hue Dimmer Soft Reset